Useful Romanian Phrases for Travel

 transportation

-While most people under 45 speak a good level of English in Transylvania, oftentimes the people working the ticket counters at train and bus stations are much older, with limited English.
+While most people under 45 speak a good level of English, oftentimes the people working the ticket counters at train and bus stations are much older, with limited English.
 It’s useful to familiarize yourself with these common transportation phrases ahead of time.

 A ticketUn bilet